-The University provides a range of international scholarships, including our Think Big scholarships which cover up to 100% of tuition fees.
+The University provides a range of international scholarships, including our Think Big scholarships which can help fund your tuition fees.

 Search our full list of funding to find more scholarships offered by the University of Bristol and external organisations.

-Find more information about funding your studies from the Student Funding Office.
+Find more information about funding your studies on our student finances pages.

 The British Council can give guidance and information about higher education in the UK.
 Find out from their website if there is an office near you and what services are available.

 If you have any questions about applying to Bristol, please contact our International Recruitment team:

 Phone: +44 (0)117 39 40229

 Discover what it's like to study at Bristol with our live chats, online events and virtual campus tour.